VIC.GOV.AU | Policy and Advisory Library

 • the student has a diagnosed condition that is known to cause a substantial increase in their functional needs.
 Refer to: Tier 3 validation – list of conditions (DOCX)External Link .

-For students with a diagnosis of a condition that is listed in the Tier 3 list of conditions, at the point of registration the principal or delegate should upload a scanned copy of the report that confirms this diagnosis.
+For students with a diagnosis of a condition that is listed in the Tier 3 list of conditions, the principal or delegate must upload a scanned copy of the report that confirms this diagnosis.
 This diagnosis must have been made by a suitable practitioner, following current diagnostic assessment guidelines or criteria, for example the National Guideline for Assessment and Diagnosis of Autism.
 The report or letter must be signed by the diagnosing practitioner.

-Where evidence of a severe functional capacity limitation or diagnosed condition is not present, eligibility may also be informed by an enhanced moderation pathway.
+Without evidence of a severe functional limitation or diagnosed condition, eligibility can also be decided through an enhanced moderation pathway.
 Under this pathway, the Disability Inclusion Facilitator Service will review the supporting information provided to confirm if the school provides 8 substantial adjustments or 3 extensive adjustments and one of the extensive adjustments in one of the following profile educational-related activities:

 • managing one’s own behaviour